 The International Investigations Review: South Korea

-The police and the aforementioned government agencies are permitted to conduct dawn raids with the cooperation of the Prosecutors' Office and with a court-issued warrant.
+The police and the aforementioned government agencies are permitted to conduct dawn raids with a court-issued warrant.
 Agencies such as the NTS and KFTC more often conduct on-site investigations and request voluntary production of documents and evidence; failure to cooperate with such a request can result in broader and more stringent investigations.
 As a practical matter, government investigations can be divided into two major categories: an investigation initiated by the relevant authority is termed a 'special investigation', while an investigation initiated with the filing of a criminal complaint by an aggrieved party is termed a 'routine investigation'.
 Domestic political concerns often affect the prosecutorial function of special investigations but have less influence over routine investigations.
-The individual or entity being investigated in a routine investigation may take an adversarial stance; however, such a stance would be difficult to sustain in a special investigation because lack of cooperation frequently triggers investigations that are longer in duration, and broader and more stringent in terms of scope.
+The individual or entity being investigated in a routine investigation may take an adversarial stance; however, such a stance would be difficult to sustain in a special investigation because lack of cooperation frequently triggers investigations that are longer in duration and broader and more stringent in terms of scope.

 In general, there is no obligation for a business to self-report its misconduct.
 There are also no benefits enumerated in the laws or written policies for a business that self-reports its misconduct.3 Nonetheless, there may be incentives for a business to self-report.
-If the business in question is being subjected to a special investigation, the authorities may narrow the scope of the investigation, the number of charges or the entities to be indicted, or may close the investigation early, if the authorities determine that self-reporting has substantially assisted the investigation process.
+If the business in question is being subjected to a special investigation, the authorities may narrow the scope of the investigation or the number of charges or the entities to be indicted, or may close the investigation early, if the authorities determine that self-reporting has substantially assisted the investigation process.
 Any benefits are provided or negotiated on a case-by-case basis, rather than being prescribed in accordance with formal procedures.
 In terms of sentencing, self-reporting is a mitigating factor.4

 In cartel investigations, there is a written leniency policy for self-reporting;5 in fact, self-reporting has become a trend.
 A self-reporter, with some preconditions, may be eligible for mitigation of or exemption from administrative sanctions.
 To be eligible for exemption from administrative surcharges and restraining orders, the self-reporter must meet all the following requirements: